grdddj/done-for-today/plan.md

 ## Deep work

-Translations - get rid of some UI/tests conflicts, fill missing translations, fix bootloader builds

-Hold to delete - making the action happen even without button release
+Hold to delete - troubleshooting

+Translations - efficiently storing the translations data

+TR - deduplicate letters in recovery selection

 ## Other work